FullMetalNicky/FullMetalEngine/README.md

 You may download them and compile them yourself, or you can use the pre-compiled (windows) binaries.
 I will make a proper CMake file for it soon.
 Currently I just place all the dependecies in one folder, and have an enviromental variable called "Third_Party" pointing at it.
 It's still quite a mess, so I advise you guys to wait until I sort it out.
+I tried to make it as cross-platform as possible.
+It was tested on Windows 10, but I can't really vouch for any other OS.
+I'll try it on Ubuntu 16.04 soon though.

 ## Development
 Want to contribute?
 Great!
 Send me 6-pack of diet coke :)